Laurence Olivier: 1930–1935: Rising star

 Olivier and Esmond married on 25 July 1930 at All Saints, Margaret Street, although within weeks both realised they had erred.
 Olivier later recorded that the marriage was "a pretty crass mistake.
 I insisted on getting married from a pathetic mixture of religious and animal promptings. ...
-She had admitted to me that she was in love elsewhere and could never love me as completely as I would wish".
+She had admitted to me that she was in love elsewhere and could never love me as completely as I would wish."
+Their son, (Simon) Tarquin, was born in August 1936.
 Olivier later recounted that following the wedding he did not keep a diary for ten years and never followed religious practices again, although he considered those facts to be "mere coincidence", unconnected to the nuptials.

 In 1930 Noël Coward cast Olivier as Victor Prynne in his new play Private Lives, which opened at the new Phoenix Theatre in London in September.
 Coward and Gertrude Lawrence played the lead roles, Elyot Chase and Amanda Prynne.
 Victor is a secondary character, along with Sybil Chase; the author called them "extra puppets, lightly wooden ninepins, only to be repeatedly knocked down and stood up again".
 To make them credible spouses for Amanda and Elyot, Coward was determined that two outstandingly attractive performers should play the parts.
 Olivier played Victor in the West End and then on Broadway; Adrianne Allen was Sybil in London, but could not go to New York, where the part was taken by Esmond.
 In addition to giving the 23-year-old Olivier his first successful West End role, Coward became something of a mentor.
 In the late 1960s Olivier told Sheridan Morley: